butla/be-task-ca/answers.md

 1. Show dependencies in the models with imports and not using bare strings in the foreign keys.

 2. Don't split the code vertically into "user" and "item".
-   Instead have directories for the layers.
+   Instead have directories for the layers:

+   - interface (routers + schemas)
+   - usecases
+   - connectors (repositories)
+   - entities

+   Not every aspect of the application needs to exist in all layers.
+Some concepts may merge together on some levels

    Then the models could be visibly closely related in a single file or directory.

 3. Have three usecases - Cart, Item, User.
 Item and User are independent, Cart depends on Item and User.

+4. Use type annotations more - will show dependencies between routers and schemas

 # Stretch goals
 * Fork the repository and start refactoring - DONE, see [here](https://github.com/butla/be-task-ca)
 * Write meaningful tests (TODO add notes)
-  - functional one going through everything
+  - I've changed the style from a separate `tests` directory to `*_test.py` files that are located close to what they're testing.
+  - a high-level test checking a happy path through the entire app that will help with refactoring:
+    `be_task_ca/app_test.py`
   - add item to cart, wrong item or user ID
-  - pure usecase unit test example
+  - pure unit test for a usecase showing that we can test usecases in memory: TODO
 * Replace the SQL repository with an in-memory implementation
   - use depends with a config objects